utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 ### Relative paths

-You can `ls` files or `cd` into any directory relative to your current working directory using `../` to move "up" the folder structure and then use the name of the directory to move inside it.
+You can `ls` files or `cd` into any directory relative to your current working directory using `../` to move "up" the folder structure and then use the name of the new directory to move inside it.
 So a path like this: `ls ../../Users/Cory` is to travel up two folders, then into `Users` then into `Cory` and then list all the files there.

 This is very powerful in programming, because you might be writing and testing code on your own computer, but then run the program on another computer, so if `file01.py` needs to talk to `file02.py`, you don't want to hard-code a path like `http://utdata.cmcdonald.com/scripts/file02.py`, because you might not always be on utdata.cmcdonald.com.
 If it's in the same folder, you could use `file02.py` or `./file02.py`.

 ### Root-relative paths

 You can reference the "root" or the top level of whatever server or machine you are on even if you don't know the name of it, by starting your path with a slash like this: `/scripts/file01.py`.
 That's called a **root-relative** path.
 If you know the root-relative path to a file or folder, you can always find it no matter what directory you are currently in.
+We won't use this much in this class.

 ### Absolute paths

 An absolute path includes the domain or computer name.
 If I reference `http://utdata.cmcdonald.com/scripts/file01.py` in my code or script, it will only work if I'm on `utdata.cmcdonald.com`.
 If I move that script to another computer or server, it will still try to pull from `utdata.cmcdonald.com` instead of the version on the new computer.
+We avoid using absolute paths in this class for this reason.

 ---